arnecls/go-mutexbench/README.md

 ## Results

-Taken on an Intel Core i7 (Gen4) 2.2 Ghz using Golang 1.8.1
+Taken on an Intel Core i7 (Gen4) 2.2 Ghz using Golang 1.8.1.

+- Mutex uses sync.Mutex
+- Spinlock uses a minimal spinlock using atomic.CompareAndSwap
+- Spinlock uses a minimal spinlock using the Intel BitTestAndSet instruction

 ### 10.000.000 loops single threaded